wlangera/gcube-bcubed-hack/paper.md

 ![Overview of the **gcube** pkgdown website.](./figures/pkgdown_site.png){#Figure_4 .Figure}

 ## R package development
-The biodiversity data cube simulation workflow of **gcube** is divided in three steps or processes:
+The biodiversity data cube simulation workflow of **gcube** is divided into three steps or processes:

 1. Occurrence process
 2. Detection process
 3. Grid designation process

-The three processes are executed by three main functions `simulate_occurrences()`, `sample_observations()` and `grid_designation()`, respectively.
+The three processes are executed by three main functions `simulate_occurrences()`, `sample_observations()`, and `grid_designation()`, respectively.
 The functions are designed such that a single polygon as input is enough to go through this workflow using default arguments.
 An example workflow is given in the next section.
 In this subsection, we give a more technical overview of the functions that were developed.
-The three functions all have a `seed` argument used to allow for reproducible results.
+The three functions all have a `seed` argument used to allow reproducible results.
 If `NA` (the default), no seed is used.

 **1. Occurrence process**

-The `simulate_occurrences()` function generates occurrences of a species within a given spatial and/or temporal extend.
+The `simulate_occurrences()` function generates occurrences of a species within a given spatial and/or temporal span.

 ``` r
 simulate_occurrences(